flowergom/build-webos-robot/README.md

 Building
 ========
-To configure the build for the raspberrypi4 and to fetch the sources:
+To configure the build for the agx/nano and to fetch the sources:

-    $ ./mcf -p 0 -b 0 raspberrypi4
+    $ ./mcf -p 0 -b 0 jetson-nano-devkit (jetson-agx-xavier-devkit)

 The `-p 0` and `-b 0` options set the make and bitbake parallelism values to the number of CPU cores found on your computer.